asmaakhaledd/PID-NN/README.md

-# Artificial Pancreas: A Digital Twin for Personalized Type-1 Diabetes Care
+# A Digital Twin for Personalized Type-1 Diabetes Care

 This project implements a **Digital Twin** system for optimizing insulin delivery in **Type-1 Diabetes (T1D)** patients.
 It leverages an **LSTM-based PID tuning model** trained on real glucose data and simulates a closed-loop insulin pump.
 The system supports real-time testing using predefined patient scenarios and can be deployed on embedded hardware (Jetson TX2) for Hardware-in-the-Loop (HIL) testing.